Toothaches in Lakewood

 How Your Dentist Can Help

-When you arrive for your emergency appointment, Dr. Vinnie will carefully examine your teeth and possibly take some X-rays to determine the cause of your pain.
-Then, he will talk to you about your treatment possibilities.
+When you arrive for your emergency appointment, we will carefully examine your teeth and possibly take some X-rays to determine the cause of your pain.
+Then, we will talk to you about your treatment possibilities.
 You might simply need a filling or crown to protect a damaged tooth.
 In some cases, root canal therapy is the best course of action because it can provide fast pain relief and may save the tooth from extraction.
 However, in some cases, extraction is the best way to end tooth pain.
-If Dr. Vinnie recommends that you get a tooth removed, he will also discuss your options for replacing the tooth.
+If one of our dentists recommends you have a tooth removed, we will also discuss your options for replacing the tooth.

 Don’t let your toothache hijack your life!
 Contact our team to request an appointment so we can provide you with fast, efficient, and effective emergency dental care.